 Food is a basic human need, people have to eat.
 Making it even difficult when the source of heat becomes expensive to acquire.

-We know these families go through a hard time to manage to have food on their table.
+We know these families go through a hard time managing to have food on their table.
 The improved clean cookstoves helped save on what they used to spend on the source of cooking heat source.
-A while back, women and children had to go for long hours and distance to find firewood.
+A while back, women and children had to go for long hours and distances to find firewood.
 Also, the risk of burning charcoal illegally.
-After all these hustles, they also suffered from the indoor pollutions that come with the use of such cooking sources like the firewood.
+After all these hustles, they also suffered from the indoor pollutions that come with the use of such cooking sources as firewood.

 This also brings back the illegal charcoal burning, as it will be seen as the cheaper move with the introduced taxes.

-Laws and Act should boast Eco-friendly Steps, not hinder their success
+Laws and Acts should boast Eco-friendly Steps, not hinder their success